 So what exactly constitutes “mobile friendly” anyhow, and how does Google know if your site is “friendly” to mobile internet users?
 Mobile friendly, or “mobile optimized,” is a label for sites that display well on mobile phones and other mobile internet accessing devices.
 Typically, websites will look different on phone and other smaller screens, simply because of issues with resolution and the fact that a phone screen is so much smaller than a computer screen.
 But a mobile friendly site won’t look bad on a small screen, and often will change entirely or look different to offer a “mobile friendly” presentation option for the site.
 So “mobile friendly” sites are really just those that look good and work well on mobile devices, and Google can tell which sites these are because they are written differently from a computer coding perspective.

 If you don’t feel comfortable looking under the hood of your restaurant’s site, don’t worry: there’s a much more simple and straightforward means of determining if your site is “mobile friendly” or not.
 To determine if your restaurant’s site is mobile optimized, simply look at it on a variety of different screens.
-Look at your restaurant’s site on a cellphone screen, and on an iPad or other tablet if you can.
+Look at your restaurant’s site on a cellphone screen, and on an iPad or another tablet if you can.
 Does your text get really small or unreadable, or does it shift to a different size to look good on your mobile screen?
 Are images and other things out of place, or did your site change their positioning to work on mobile devices?
 If your site looks like an exact, super small and zoomed out version of its desktop self, it probably isn’t mobile friendly or optimized.
 Even if you aren’t an expert, you can see pretty easily what an “unfriendly” site looks like on a mobile screen.

 Again, this is important because it has a big effect on how many customers walk through your door.
 The most powerful way for you to get new diners in the digital age is for them to discover you on the internet, and if your site isn’t mobile friendly, it will be harder for customers to find you online.
 Unfortunately, there isn’t a switch you can flick to make your site mobile friendly overnight.
 You will need to talk to a web design expert about optimizing your site for mobile use.
 So call your website people today, and make sure that “mobilegeddon” isn’t affecting you.